pataruco/wino/readme.md

 ## What is it?

-A node app to get all the reviews from a wine
+A node app to get all the reviews from a wine and then see the sentiments using Google Cloud Machine Learning tool

 ## How to run it?